Last update made on:

 "Kimba the white lion - Symphonic poem" movie has been imported from Japan and distributed by Right Stuf International.

-Production credits Read more about it on the Video releases page
+Production credits Video releases

 Music from the beginning of the movie (streaming RealAudio clip)